-- 5.22. keep their hair short and neat, not touching the ears and eyebrows. - 5.23. be clean-shaven with no visible facial hair (beards and moustaches are not allowed). - 5.24. keep their sideburns short. - 5.25. have a hairstyle that shows evidence of a slope at the back of the head. - 5.26. wear long pants, and a prescribed but optional blue/black belt with a simple buckle (pants should not be tapered and should cover the ankle completely). - 5.27. not sport semi-shaven/undercut/uneven/skinhead hairstyles. - 5.28. not wear ear-studs/ear-sticks/any form of body piercings.
+- 5.22. keep their hair short and neat, not touching the ears and eyebrows. - 5.23. be clean-shaven at all times.
+Moustache and beards are not allowed. - 5.24. keep their sideburns short. - 5.25. have a hairstyle that shows evidence of a slope at the back of the head. - 5.26. wear long pants, and a prescribed but optional blue/black belt with a simple buckle (pants should not be tapered and should cover the ankle completely). - 5.27. not sport semi-shaven/undercut/uneven/skinhead hairstyles. - 5.28. not wear ear-studs/ear-sticks/any form of body piercings.